Kaleab84/Chat-Talk/README.md

 This is a backend API for an AI-powered chatbot built with FastAPI.
-The chatbot retrieves information from documents and provides semantic search + GPT-based responses.
+The chatbot retrieves information from documents.

 Quick Start